opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Norm(arr1, arr2, normType=CV_L2, mask=None) -> float

-    :param src1: First source array.
+    :param src1: first input array.

-    :param src2: Second source array of the same size and the same type as  ``src1`` .
+    :param src2: second input array of the same size and the same type as ``src1``.

-    :param normType: Type of the norm.
-See the details below.
+    :param normType: type of the norm (see the details below).

-    :param mask: Optional operation mask.
-It must have the same size as ``src1`` and ``CV_8UC1`` type.
+    :param mask: optional operation mask; it must have the same size as ``src1`` and ``CV_8UC1`` type.

 The functions ``norm`` calculate an absolute norm of ``src1`` (when there is no ``src2`` ):